Yakub Shah Chak: Relationship with his Sunni subjects, rebellion

 Yakub was a Shia and held antagonistic views towards Sunnis.
-He sent Mulla Aini to Qazi Musa, a Sunni Imam, to add the name of Caliph Ali in every public prayer.
+He sent Mulla Aini to Qazi Syed Musa Shah, a Sunni Imam, to add the name of Caliph Ali in every public prayer.
 Qazi Musa advised Yakub to focus more on public and executive matters rather than indulging in the affairs of the Mosque.
 This angered Yakub and he verbally abused Qazi Musa.
 After suppressing a revolt prompted by Yakub's sectarian views, Yakub held Qazi Musa's disobedience responsible for the revolt and again started to oppress him over the matter of adding Caliph Ali's name in the public prayers.
 Qazi Musa again dismissed the Sultan's wish.
 This time, Sultan Yakub ordered the execution of Qazi Musa which terrorized Sunnis.
 After repelling the Mughal forces, Yakub neglected the advice of his ministers and counsellors.
 Despite warnings, he left the routes entering Kashmir undefended and appointed Ali Dar, an incompetent and allegedly alcoholic minister, to the post of Wazir (prime minister), against the ministers' advice, responsible for handling the affairs of the Sultanate.

 The Sunni Chak chief, Shams Khan Chak, along with other chiefs including Malik Hasan Chadura, Alam Sher Magre, and the Wazir Ali Dar, progressed to Lahore to seek Emperor Akbar's help regarding Yakub's oppressive policy towards the minority.
 Along the journey, Malik Hasan suggested that the monsoon season was going to commence, so they should rather attack and occupy Srinagar themselves as Yakub was away on an administrative tour.
 Yakub, after hearing this news, immediately appointed Muhammad Bhat, a former Wazir during his father's reign, as his Wazir.
 He reached Srinagar before the rebels and organised his army.
 Both sides met in Srinagar and, after a fierce clash, concluded with the help of Shaikh Hasan and Baba Khalil.
 The rebels were given the Kamraz province with the seat in Sopore.
 Shams Chak and Hasan Chadura wanted to kill Baba Khalil and Shaikh Hasan, who were accompanying them, but were stopped by Malik Hasan, who sent them back to the capital safely.
 This angered Yakub, who set off with a large army and defeated the rebels in Sopore and imprisoned Shams Chak.